szabobd/wanderer/README.md

 4. Double click gamelogic.py

 ## Gameplay
 When the game is running, the hero starts in the upper left corner of the maze.
 The hero needs to kill the boss and the skleton with the key to move on to the next level.
 The heros stats can be seen in the bottom, on a white rectangle.
 When in a battle with an enemy (hero on the same tile as the enemy), the stats of the enemy can be seen on this part as well.
 As long as the enemy standing on the same tile as the hero is alive, the hero can't move to other tiles.
-When the hero's life is less than 1, the HUD will say he is dead, and he cannot level up to the next area.
+When the hero's life is less than 1, the HUD will say he is dead, and he cannot move.
+When the hero kill the boss and the skeleton with the key, he levels up, his stats go up and enters a new level with stronger enemies.

 ## Controls
 - To move around, use `WASD`: move up = `W`, move down = `S`, move right = `D`, move left = `A`